 Check if your applicants have the right to work in the UK by either checking the applicants’ original documents or their right to work online.
 Read this helpful guide about right to work checks that also deals with the law change in October 2022

 Before agreeing on a salary, you need to check what is the National Minimum Wage for your employee.
 After deciding the hire, you need to provide the following documents:

-Contract which includes the terms that legally binds you to your employee.
+- Employment contract which includes the terms that legally binds you to your employee.
 Keep in mind that implied terms may also exist even if not expressively stated in the contract.
-(Read more on the risks of not providing an employment contract).
+(Download a free UK work contract template here).

 Add the employee to your payroll software using the correct tax information